tweecode/twine/README.md

 Twine was written by Chris Klimas.
 More information is available at http://twinery.org/

-Twine 1 development is presently resigned to bugfixes and maintenance - although contributions for new features may still be considered for acceptance.
+Twine 1 development has ceased.

-A web-application "sequel" to Twine 1, called Twine 2, is in active development.
+A web-application "sequel" to Twine 1, called Twine 2, has been development see: http://twinery.org/.
 Its repositories are [here](https://bitbucket.com/klembot/twinejs) and [here](https://bitbucket.com/_L_/harlowe).

 Installation